mlopezza/stroke-prediction/README.md

 - The dataset contained multiple columns for ratio attribute types with unique float values.
 While the precision of these unique values may offer meaningful insight when used to build a model, the precision of these values was detrimental to creating meaningful visualizations (ex.
 X-axis with a hundred distinct but similar values).
 To address this issue, we consulted previously validated clinical parameters established by medical associations to determine appropriate parameters for creating categorical bins.
 These bins (categories) were used to create more meaningful visualizations.
 Additional details can be found in the subsequent section.

-#### Identifying correlations:
+#### Identifying correlations

 Preliminary visualization of data to understand patterns, correlations and data distribution

 ![Observations with stroke](images/stroke_comparative_visualizations/comparative_total.png)

-- After extract the observations with stroke we figured a big imbalances in the dataset, we only found: 249 obervations with stroke.
+- After extract the observations with stroke we figured a big imbalances in the dataset, we only found: 249 observations with stroke.
 It means only 4.9% of the observations and two of them was pediatric population.

 - Adjustment for Age and Physiological Differences: After extensive analysis, it was decided to reduce confounding factors associated with age and physiological differences between adults (≥18 years old) and the pediatric population (<18 years old).
 For example, different tools and reference values are used to determine healthy weight and glucose levels in pediatric populations.
 Additionally, the incidence of pediatric stroke is estimated at approximately 1.2 to 13 cases per 100,000 children under 18 years old (2).
 In contrast, adults experience a much higher incidence, with nearly 151 cases per 100,000 individuals per year (3).

 - The big difference between the BMI values, with min value 10.3 and max value 97.6, made difficult the visualization of the correlation Stroke vs. BMI.
 Further, pediatric population had a different interpretation of BMI that is based on percentiles and standard deviations, this affect the interpretation of this variable because pediatric observations could be misclassified as low weight.
 After exclude the pediatric population we used the BMI classification from the CDC (4):

   - Underweight: < 18.5
   - Healthy Weight: 18.5 > 25
   - Overweight: 25 > 30
   - Obesity: ≥ 30

     ![Stroke by BMI](images/Stroke%20Positive%20Visualizations/stroke_patients_by_bmi.png)

 - The big difference between average glucose level with min value in 55, and max value in 271, was an issue as well, after remove the pediatric population, we decide to use the American Diabetes Association classification (5):

   - Low glucose level: less tan 70 mg/dl
   - Healthy Value: 70 - 140 mg/dl
   - Prediabetes or oral glucose intolerance: 141 - 199 mg/dl
   - Diabetes: ≥ 200 mg/dl: .